 read more

-Bold purple-blushed delicately serrated mizuna-type leaves with sweet an spicy flavor.
+Brassica juncea (40 days) Open-pollinated.
+Bold purple-blushed delicately serrated mizuna-type leaves with sweet and spicy flavor.
 For spring and fall plantings.
 Bolts in heat.

 read more